bcnmy/docs/docs/tutorials/sessionkeys/sessionvalidationmodule.md

 **Execution flow in **_checkRulesForPermission****

-- Iterates through the rules list.
+- Iterates through the list of rules.
 - Parses each rule to determine the offset, condition, and value.
 - Verifies if the call data arguments satisfy conditions defined by the rules.